 All wastes removed from site for disposal for further recovery or reuse will also be recorded on exit.

 3.5 Waste Storage

-Waste will be stored in waste buildings/containers/bays within the confines of the site permit as illustrated on Figure 2.
+Waste will be stored in the waste building/containers/skips/ bays within the confines of the site permit as illustrated on Figure 2.